jasonvan/prexel/planning.md

 * Comment/Clean up lexer code/tests
 * Comment/Clean up encoder code/tests

+* Update interpreter to agreed upon structure
     * need to handle "S" character, and create class variable in source code
-* need to determine how we want the aggregated value added to the aggregator right now single-line and multi-line do it in a different order
+    * need to determine how we want the aggregated value added to the aggregator

+* need to add more describitive messages to interpreter right now single-line and multi-line do it in a different order
 * Allow for multiple loops of code inside of evaluate method